openplayerjs/openplayerjs/README.md

     startTime,
     // Allow loader to be displayed when loading video (by default, `false`) showLoaderOnInit,
-    // Controls configuration by default; `levels` can be added as well
+    // Controls configuration by default; `levels` can be added as well since it's an optional feature
     controls: {
         left: ['play', 'time', 'volume'],
         middle: ['progress'],